HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_200gbps_nic_host_software.md

 If traffic must be passed over the 200Gbps NIC prior to the root filesystem being mounted (for example, for a network root filesystem using the 200Gbps NIC), the optional `cray-libcxi-dracut` RPM must be installed.
-This package causes the 200Gbps NIC retry handler and drivers to be installed in the initramfs and started in early boot.
+This package cause the 200Gbps NIC retry handler and drivers to be installed in the `initramfs` and start in early boot.

 SystemD units that depend on the retry handler running (such as filesystem